KomodoPlatform/komodo-wallet-mobile/README.md

 Download and install the latest version of [python3](https://www.python.org/downloads/)

-Open the clonned repository and run the script below in the terminal in the repo folder
+Open the cloned repository and run the script below in the terminal in the repo folder.

 ```bash
 python3 utils/generate_app_configs.py
 ```

-Copy the generated `coins_config.json` file in Utils folder and paste inside assets/ folder in AtomicDEX-mobile project
+Copy the generated `coins_config.json` file from the Utils folder and paste it inside the `assets/` folder in the AtomicDEX Mobile project.

 ## Audio samples sources